Top 5 Ways to Pay for College: College Financial Aid, Explained

 College grants are need-based, and like scholarships, grants don't have to be repaid.
 So what's the difference between a grant and scholarship?
 College grants for undergraduates are provided by nonprofit organizations — often the federal and state governments — and are often tax-exempt.

 The Federal Pell Grant is the most common at Saint Louis University.
-It offers undergraduate students a maximum of $5,775 a year in financial aid.
+It offers undergraduate students a maximum of $6,895 in 2022-2023.
 What other grants are available?
 The Supplemental Educational Opportunity Grant (SEOG) is for undergraduate students with exceptional financial need.
 In Missouri, look into the Access Missouri Grant.
 And at Saint Louis University, grants are awarded annually to full-time students with financial need through grant programs through the SLU Grant.

 3. College Work Study

 Work study is a form of federal financial aid that allows undergraduates to earn money for college through a part-time job on campus.
-Students get a bi-weekly paycheck working an average of 15 hours a week.
+Students get a biweekly paycheck working an average of 15 hours a week.
 At SLU, students can start applying for work study jobs as soon as June 1.
-Find out more about work study.

 4. Federal Student Loans